-In the overlay model the Grid Network activities (6-10) are fully controlled and maintained by Grid layer as described in [G2MPLS-DEP], [G2MPLS-ARCH] and G.OUNI is the interface where all Grid messages are encapsulated in the signalling protocol to carry Grid information to the other end of the network.
+In the overlay model the Grid Network activities (6-10) are fully controlled and maintained by the Grid layer as described in [G2MPLS-DEP], [G2MPLS-ARCH] and G.OUNI is the interface where all Grid messages are encapsulated in the signalling protocol to carry Grid information to the other end of the network.
 Activity 9 is though used from the client (Network) side to User (Grid layer) side to provide Network topological information to Grid Scheduler which in turn can send detailed connection requests towards G2MPLS.

-In integrated model many of the functionalities for resources advance reservation and co-allocation are moved to the G2MPLS Network Control Plane although some of Grid scheduling functionalities remain in the Grid layer.
-Thus, a number of transactions between Grid and Network Layer will be required to compile the one-step co-allocation of Grid and Network resource model as portrayed below.
+In the integrated model many of the functionalities for advance reservation and co-allocation of resources are moved to the G2MPLS Network Control Plane although some of Grid scheduling functionalities remain in the

-Project: Phosphorus

-Deliverable Number: D.2.7

-Date of Issue: 30/09/07

-EC Contract No.: 034115

-Document Code: Phosphorus-WP2-D2.7
+Phosphorus D.2.7 29/02/08 034115 Phosphorus-WP2-D2.7